October 30th, 2019|

 According to the New York Times, major drugstore retailers have pulled Zantac off of their shelves due to certain versions of the heartburn medication containing potentially cancer-causing ingredients.

-The pharmacy chains recently announced that they were no longer selling the product after the Food and Drug Administration issued a statement in September 2019 saying that Zantac and its generic form, ranitidine, may contain high levels of N-nitrosodimethylamine (NDMA), a human carcinogen.
+Pharmacy chains announced that they were no longer selling the product after the Food and Drug Administration issued a statement in September 2019 saying that Zantac and its generic form, ranitidine, may contain high levels of N-nitrosodimethylamine (NDMA), a human carcinogen.

 If you’re looking for an experienced drug injury lawyer to help you pursue justice and compensation in a Zantac lawsuit, call (877) 562-0000 today or fill out the online consultation form on this page.